coleifer/unqlite-python/README.md

 ## Installation

-You can install unqlite using `pip`.
+You can install medspacy-unqlite using `pip`.

-    pip install unqlite
+    pip install medspacy-unqlite

 ## Basic usage